jeroensmink98/devq-demo-2024/README.md

-# DevQ Demo Applicaiton Q1 2024
+# DevQ Demo Application Q1 2024

 This application was used as demo app to show how to use Azure OPEN AI API